john-itcsolutions/cheirrs/README.md

 Finally, you can run these commands to set up kubeflow/TensorFlow, but you have to have the cloned "bundle-kubeflow", from the above section, available:

-Note: After this installation of the 'lernenmaschine' model on the 'microk8s' controller in a 'kubeflow-lite' package (we edited the cli script and names), we will be installing a 'betrieb' controller with 'werk' model.
+Note: After this installation of the 'lernenmaschine' model on the 'kubefluss' controller in a 'kubeflow-lite' package (we edited the cli script and names), we will be installing a 'betrieb' controller with 'werk' model.

 Initially: